jrpotter/notebook/notes/c23/types/fixed-width.md

 Since C23, **bit-precise integer types** allow specifying quantities that should fit within a specified number of bits.
 The number of bits is provided as an argument to the `_BitInt` specifier.

 Literal types may use case-insensitive suffix `wb` to specify signed bit-precise integer types.
-Likewise, case-insensitive suffix `wbu` specifies unsigned bit-precise integer types.
+Likewise, case-insensitive suffix `uwb` specifies unsigned bit-precise integer types.

 Since C23, additional bit operations have been made available in the `<stdbit.h>` header.
 These functions act on unsigned integer types.